POLDER-Crew/polder-federated-search/README.md

 1. Do a crawl (these instructions assume you are in the `docker` directory):
     1. `curl -O https://schema.org/version/latest/schemaorg-current-https.jsonld`
     1. `docker-compose --profile crawl up -d
     NOTE: There is a missing step here.
 The crawled results need to be written to the triplestore.
+For now, you can run `./write-to-triplestore.sh`.
 1. Run the web app: `docker-compose --profile web up -d`

 If you're using Docker Desktop, you can use the UI to open the docker-webapp image in a browser.